moritzott/svelte-express-test/README.md

 # svelte-express-test
-just a simple testproject to try some things with Svelte as frontend and Express.js as backend
+This is just a simple test repo for me, to try and check things out.

+## Tech stack:
+Frontend: Svelte
+Backend: Express.js